Project tracking, estimating, document control, and Building Safety Act compliance. Built around how your construction business actually operates.

 Off-the-shelf software tries to serve all of them with the same product.
 The result is predictable.

 Every construction business estimates differently.
 Some price from first principles using measured quantities.
 Others work from historical job costs.
 Some use unit rates from frameworks.
 A plastering contractor's estimate looks nothing like a structural steel fabricator's.
-Off-the-shelf estimating tools impose a single methodology, and if it does not match yours, you end up running the software alongside a spreadsheet.
+Off-the-shelf construction estimating software imposes a single methodology, and if it does not match yours, you end up running the software alongside a spreadsheet.

-Construction businesses already use accounting software (Sage, Xero, QuickBooks), supplier portals, BIM tools, and industry-specific systems.
+Construction businesses use multiple disconnected systems for accounts, suppliers, BIM, and site management.
 Off-the-shelf platforms offer a fixed set of integrations.
-If your accounting package or supplier system is not on their list, you are stuck with manual data entry or CSV exports.
+If your existing tools are not on their list, you are stuck with manual data entry or CSV exports.
 The "connected" platform turns into another data silo.

 Most major construction platforms were built in the United States.
 Procore, Buildertrend, and CoConstruct were all designed for American construction practices.
 CIS tax deductions, UK retention rules, JCT and NEC contract structures, CITB levy calculations, Building Safety Act compliance.
 These are afterthoughts in US-designed software, if they are addressed at all.